|

 Experienced turners know that learning to sharpen tools is arguably more important than learning to cut with them.
 Whilst most tools can be sharpened with a straightforward platform -style jig

-, certain advanced styles of grind such as the Celtic (Swept-back/Irish/O'Donnell etc.) and fingernail types are more easily ground and maintained
+such as the basic Sorby jig, certain advanced styles of grind such as the Celtic (Swept-back/Irish/O'Donnell etc.) and fingernail types are more easily ground and maintained using specialist jigs such as

-using specialist jigs such as those by Hamlet and Robert Sorby, shown on this page.
-Or you can go the whole hog and opt for a high-performance belt sharpening system such as the Sorby Pro Edge. |
+.
+Or you can go the whole hog and opt for a high-performance belt sharpening system such as the Sorby Pro Edge, perhaps equipped with our own High-Value, High-Performance Belts.
+We're also pleased to recommend the

 |